ad-tra/school-skipper/README.md

 # AttendaceScriptGUI
-GUI for automating an attendance form
+A an app that fills a school attendance form so you can sleep in peace.
 ## Installation
 you can download the project as a .zip file and extract it in your pc or clone the repo.
 Then import the project into an IDE (like Eclipse) and run it from the ``fakeMain.``